briansu2004/MyPython/README.md

 - Created a Full Stack web app with Java and Angular for a large telecommunication client

   - Designed, created and updated the Swagger file for the REST APIs.
-  - Implement the API endpoints with Python FastAPI framework (uvicorn ASGI, pydantic, pytest, SQLAlchemy etc.)
+  - Implement the API endpoints with Python FastAPI framework (uvicorn ASGI, pydantic, pytest, SQLAlchemy, pymongo etc.)
   - Managed the Python libraries and packages with pip and requirement file.
   - Created the test cases and automated the unit tests and integration tests.
   - Containerize REST APIs with Docker and uploaded to the artifact repository.